Fluid Dynamics#

 Useful functions:#

 Before we begin, we want to highlight some functions that you may find useful in this assignment.
-The last one we’ll explore in more depth as well.
+We’ll explore the last one in more depth as well.

 # Run me!